WangJi92/arthas-idea-plugin/CONTRIBUTING.md

 ## 2.2 add plugin debug

-plugin debug like java runtime,add a plugin debug,you can click debug will start a sandbox environment idea in new windows
+plugin debug like java project,add a plugin debug,you can click debug will start a sandbox environment idea in new windows

 ![img.png](image/plugin-debug.png)